-When they ran out of ammunition, they took off in their black SUV and headed for the Farook home.
-Police caught up with them a few hours later, blocking their next attempt to escape, in the road.
-In the ensuing shootout, the SUV was riddled with bullets, and both Farook and Malik were killed, their blood mingling as it flowed down the street.
+When they ran out of bullets, all three took off in a black SUV, heading for the Farook home.
+Police caught up with them a few hours later, cornering Farook and his wife when they tried to flee in their SUV.
+In the shootout that followed, the vehicle was riddled with bullets, leaving both dead and blood running in the street.

 According to numerous sources, Farook left the party, appearing “angry.”
 But investigators said Wednesday night that the motive for the massacre is still unclear.